MD Landing Hero with Page Title

 Prerequisite Preparation For Admission

 Penn State College of Medicine recognizes that its applicants bring varied and rich undergraduate academic and personal experiences to their admissions credentials.
 In order to acknowledge the diversity and flexibility of our applicants' preparation, we have chosen to describe the competencies we expect of our students at the time of entry into medical school.
 Instead of listing prerequisite course requirements, we describe required competencies that will most often be met through traditional and/or newly established interdisciplinary courses of study in an accredited institution of higher learning.
 We define competency as the acquired knowledge to solve problems in the discipline.
 Applicants will indicate whether the acquired competency was obtained by course work or other activity such as research or work.
-Competitive applicants shoul 5ad d demonstrate competency in each of the following five areas adapted from the MCAT description:
+Competitive applicants should demonstrate competency in each of the following five areas adapted from the MCAT description:

 • Biological and Biochemical Foundations of Living Systems: The contribution of biomolecules to the structure and function of cells; the interaction of molecules, cells and organs in carrying out the functions of living organisms; the interplay of complex systems, tissues and organs in sensing internal and external environments and maintaining internal environment stability in the setting of changing external environments.